-I place my Anthurium in shade for the first few days after transplanting; it may wilt a little but I’m not worried as this is just part of the process.
+I place my Anthurium in the shade for the first few days after transplanting; it may wilt a little, but I’m not worried, as this is just part of the process.

-I also water it more than normal until I see new foliage growing.
+I also water it more than usual until I see new foliage growth.

 I only add fertilizer once the roots have settled and established themselves in the new pot.
-This takes about 3-4 months, and thereafter, I fertilize my Anthuriums once a week at ¼ strength.
+This takes about 3-4 months, and after that, I fertilize my Anthuriums once a week at ¼ strength.

 The Best Time to Repot Your Anthurium

-If you aren’t sure whether your plant is root bound, then look for:
+If you aren’t sure whether your plant is root bound, then look for the following:

 - Circling roots near the potting mix surface